iovisor/iovisor-ovn/README.md

 - **Default**: provides a network backend, based on IOVisor and IOModules, for OVN + OpenStack.
 Please read [README_OPENSTACK](./README_OPENSTACK.md).
-- **Standalone**: allows to test IOModules, without using the OVN integration.
+- **Standalone**: allows to test IOModules, without using the OVN integration, staring from a yaml configuration file.
 Please read [README_STANDALONE](./README_STANDALONE.md)

 ## Tutorials